 Eq.
 3

 which we then divided by the predicted number of bites per day to produce an estimate of grams carbon consumed per minute by each cropper fish observed in UVCs.
-We summed estimates within each UVC survey and averaged across surveys to give site-level estimates of potential cropping function.
+We summed estimates within each UVC replicate (i.e. point count or transect) and averaged across replicates to give site-level estimates of potential cropping function.

 For scrapers, we defined the potential scraping function in terms of area of substrate removed per minute.
 Feeding observations provided estimates of bite rates, which we modelled as a function of body size (TL, cm) according to species- and genera-specific grazing rates, for gamma distributed errors (Eqs.
 4, 5).